 Beginner or Student instruments

 It’s easy to think a student or beginner instrument is just a cheaper version of a professional instrument.
-That’s not the case.
+This is not the case.
 While student instruments are cheaper they are specially designed to assist the learner to progress and enjoy their music making.

-Beware Cheap student instruments – they fast become unplayable!
+Beware very cheap student instruments – they fast become unplayable!

 Buy, Rent or Rent-to-Buy?